 Each in-text citation corresponds to a full reference list entry (below):

-How do I cite someone quoted in another author's work (a secondary citation)?
+How do I cite or reference someone quoted in another author's work (a secondary citation)?

 Occasionally, you may wish to quote or paraphrase information in a resource that has been attributed to another author (i.e., not the author of the resource you're reading), or you might want to replicate an image or photograph that you have found in a written work.

 For example, if you read a work by Andrews in which White is quoted, you should try to find White's work, quote or paraphrase from that, and include it in your reference list.
 If it's not possible to find or read White's work, however, you should acknowledge White as the original source, followed by Andrews as the secondary source.
 Use the phrase 'as cited in' to indicate one source has been cited in another.